 The Centre draws on the teaching expertise of lecturers and research staff across the University and its colleges.
-There are five members of core academic and administrative staff: the Centre Director, Prof Gabriela Ramos; the MPhil Director & PhD Director, Dr Carlos Fonseca; Dr Pedro Mendes Loureiro; and Prof Graham Denyer Willis; the Centre Administrator, Mrs Chriselia de Vries; and Librarian and Events Coordinator, Ms Chiara Campioni.
+There are five members of core academic and administrative staff: the Centre Director, Dr Pedro Mendes Loureiro; the MPhil Director; PhD Director; the Centre Coordinator; the Events and Communications Coordinator.